-When I first started using essential oils, I was skeptically of it’s benefits.
-A neighbor, who is my consultant and go-to person for all essential oil questions, first lent me a hand with essential oils for the primary purpose of fibromyalgia.
-My goal was to use them to experience the benefits firsthand before offering them as a natural treatment option to my readers.
+When I first started using essential oils, I was skeptical of it’s benefits.
+A neighbor, who is my consultant and go-to person for all essential oil questions, first lent me a hand with essential oils for the primary purpose of relieving the symptoms associated with fibromyalgia.
+My goal was to use them to experience the benefits firsthand in order to answer the questions my readers were asking.

 My experimenting began in Spring 2016, and now I am a firm believer of the healing properties of essential oils.
-I use them as my first remedy in all issues in my home – relief of symptoms, cleaning, recipes, and more.
+I use them as in all areas of my home – relief of symptoms, cleaning, recipes, and more.
 My family and I use them topically, internally, and aromatic.
-In fact, I have a diffuser in my office, my room, and one in the kids’ hallway (until I get enough diffusers for each of their rooms).
-Because essential oils are so versatile, the book referenced on this page is my essential oil must have book.
+In fact, I have a diffuser in my office, my room, my husband’s man cave, and one in each of the kids’ rooms.

 Disclaimer: Please consult with your physician or healthcare provider for health care and treatment.
 The information in this website is not a substitute for professional medical nor healthcare advice.
 Any advice I give is strictly personal opinion based on what I feel has worked for me.